-The video below was made by Chris Sanderson and I feel describes how I felt about Greenland.
+The video above was made by Chris Sanderson and I feel describes how I felt about Greenland.
 Everything is big.
-Greenland is one of my most favorite places to visit.
+Greenland is one of my favorite places to visit.
 It’s a dynamic landscape.
 There is not a cliche to be found.
 From the immense landscape to the intricate close-up details of an iceberg, Greenland will not disappoint you.
 I hope you enjoy this video and that you give great consideration to joining me for what will be an amazing photographic adventure.

 I see the world through the lens and a frame.
 Photography for me is an extension of who I am.
 I have gone through many stages in my career.
 At one time I was a portrait photographer with many prestigious clients.
 Over time I grew restless for something else in the field.
 I truly enjoy my current work as a fine art landscape photographer.
 There is something special about examining and photographing everything from grand scenes in nature that are there for a moment and then gone to industrial landscapes and focusing on the incredibly minute details of peeling paint and rust.
 I am most fortunate to be able to travel to many wonderful places.

 I have fond memories of nights and weekends spent in the darkroom creating prints.
 The stereo blasting.
 It could be fun and it could be tedious.
 You didn’t always know what you were going to get and, at times, it required extensive hands-on darkroom manipulation.
 I can still smell the chemicals.
 I was taught by the masters of the darkroom.